MattZK/ProjectZeppelin/README.md

 - mySQL ![alt text](https://mattwill.be/projects/UniversalCheatSheet/error.png "Not included yet")
 - mongoDB ![alt text](https://mattwill.be/projects/UniversalCheatSheet/error.png "Not included yet")
 - rethinkDB ![alt text](https://mattwill.be/projects/UniversalCheatSheet/error.png "Not included yet")

-# Usage
-- Select in the navigation bar the language you wish to read about
-- Scroll until you find the subject you wish to read about

-##TODO
--Explain search functionality when added (search bar) -Explain how to navigate the menu (with menu I mean the selection of all explanations of a language)